 In addition to journalism and academia, I have professional experience in PR, Copywriting and Digital Marketing.
-I'm currently working as a freelance creative, focussing on Instagram, at content agency Adjust Your Set.
+I have worked as a freelance creative, focussing on Instagram, at content agency Adjust Your Set.

 Eco-porn: the movement that says sex can save the planet Eco-porn: the movement that says sex can save the planet Ecosexuals and eco-porn producers are trying to make the environmentalist movement more sexy and fun - but is that what the movement needs?
 "We are the ecosexuals.
 The Earth is our lover."